dcreadon/dcreadon.github.io/SWADL.md

+---
+layout: default
+---

 # Secure Wireless Aircraft Data Load

 ![System Design](./SWADLArchitecture.png)
-This is a high-level network architecture schematic of our deisgn separating the Aircraft Information Service Domain (AISD) and Passenger Information and Entertainment Services Domain (PIESD).
+This is a high-level network architecture schematic of our design separating the Aircraft Information Service Domain (AISD) and Passenger Information and Entertainment Services Domain (PIESD).